 Almost all religious communities in Crimea have faced attacks, restrictions or other challenges apart from the Orthodox Church of the Moscow Patriarchate.

-Christian churches and leaders not affiliated with the Moscow Patriarchate have also faced abuse and violence.
-Those within the Ukrainian Orthodox Patriarchate in Crimea have endured mob and arson attacks.
+- The Ukrainian Orthodox Patriarchate in Crimea have endured mob and arson attacks.
 By late 2014, clergy without Russian citizenship, including Greek and Roman Catholics as well as Kyiv Patriarchate clergy, were forced into exile.
 The home of the Kyiv Patriarchate’s Bishop of Simferopol and Crimea was burned down.

 Occupied territories of the East